 All types of sports and activities can lead to elbow problems, causing persistent pain, inflammation, stiffness, and even numbness that extends all the way down to the fingers.
-Thankfully, the team at Valley Sports Physicians can provide a range of proven, non-invasive treatments to directly address what is causing a patient’s issue.
-If you have been diagnosed with any of the conditions outlined below, or your elbow simply just hurts and doesn’t move as it should, we’re ready to offer a solution, so give us a call today.
+Thankfully, the team at Valley Sports Physicians & Orthopedic Medicine can provide a range of proven, non-invasive treatments to directly address what is causing a patient’s issue.
+If you have been diagnosed with any of the conditions outlined below, or your elbow simply just hurts and doesn’t move as it should, we’re ready to offer a solution for treating elbow injuries and pain in Glastonbury, CT, so give us a call today.

 Despite their names, most people who develop Tennis or Golfer’s elbow actually do NOT participate in either of these sports!
 They are both colloquial names for common tendon injuries that occur due to overuse.
 They are characterized by pain felt either on the inside or outside of the elbow, swelling, and chronic inflammation.
 With activity modification, physical therapy, and/or injections like prolotherapy, we can help a patient’s aching tendons finally heal so they can live, work, and play free of pain and stiffness.